The Cold War: Problems of international relations after the Second World War

 Topics in The Cold War: Problems of international relations after the Second World War

-- The fundamental cause was the ideological conflict between communism and capitalism
+- The basic cause was the difference between communist and capitalist systems.

 Key Concepts